lue-bird/elm-syntax-to-moonbit/README.md

         userId : { u | name : String, server : Domain } -> String
         ```
         In the non-allowed cases listed above, we assume that you intended to use a regular record type with only the extension fields which can lead to moonbit compile errors if you actually pass in additional fields.
+    - The transpiled list type is not yet comparable (unlike elm lists), it is implemented but not yet published, see https://github.com/moonbitlang/core/issues/2757
     - elm's `Char.toLocale[Case]` functions will just behave like `Char.to[Case]`
     - elm's `VirtualDom/Html/Svg.lazyN` functions will still exist for compatibility but they will behave just like constructing them eagerly
 - dependencies cannot internally use the same module names as the transpiled project